Using

 system is very much computer-oriented.

-At the present time, a great number of tunes are
+At the present time, a great number of tunes are available on the

-for an introduction to the abc format).
-Tunes are
+to the abc format).
+Tunes are searchable by title, thanks to Chris

-of notes can be found in his thematic
+beginning with a certain sequence of notes use to be found in his

-index.
+thematic index.

 Using a sequence of notes is not always the best way